saasbook/Sage-Mentorship-Project/README.md

   in mentor controller and there is an issue of this app generating # at the end of url sometimes.
 It would be nice to replace the redirect calls in JS using path helper rails path helper.

+# Google sign in
+* gem 'google_sign_in' is used to simplify the process of implementing google sign in feature, which also includes calnet authentication since calnet is through gmail.
+* documentation for 'google_sign_in' gem can be found at: https://github.com/basecamp/google_sign_in
+* A google developer api key is required for this and will be controlled through Sage Mentorship personnel.

 # Database Relations
 * There are 6 tables total.
 All the relations are indexed at ID.
 More information about tables are in schema file.